 8.19.4.1 Inter-gNB-DU switch from direct to indirect path

 The signalling flow for U2N Remote UE switch from direct to indirect path with gNB-DU change is shown in Figure 8.19.4.1-1.
+If the target path is multi-hop, it is assumed that all L2 U2N Relay UEs along the target path are in the RRC_CONNECTED and the Target U2N Relay UE is the First U2N Relay UE in the candidate/target multi-hop path.
+However, if the target path is a single-hop, the target U2N Relay UE can be in any RRC state.

 Figure 8.19.4.1-1: U2N Remote UE Direct-to-indirect Path Switch with gNB-DU change procedure